3-4 years of age

 The children are introduced to mathematics.
 They will learn about numbers, one to one correspondence, counting and comparing.
 The children’s fine motor skills are reinforced by art projects, sensory tables, puzzles, computer play and games.
 The children will begin using a tripod pencil grasp, cutting with scissors, manipulating many everyday materials to master self help skills (zipping coats, buttoning pants, putting on hat and gloves, etc.).

-Assessments will be performed four times throughout the school year to aid teachers.
-This helps them to maintain an age appropriate curriculum that is appropriate for all of the children or to aid parents if there is a concern.
+Informal assessments will be performed throughout the school year to aid teachers.
+This also helps the teachers to maintain an age appropriate curriculum that is appropriate for all of the children or to aid parents if there is a concern.